Humpback Whale Death Raises Climate Change Concerns in Nova Scotia

 Tonya Wimmer, executive director of the Marine Animal Response Society, remarked on the unusual presence of species in unexpected locations, linking these events to potential shifts in oceanic conditions.

-The humpback whale, first seen in the Shubenacadie River, was initially freed from sandbars but was found again in a weaker state and eventually died.
+The whale, first seen in the Shubenacadie River, was initially freed from sandbars but was found again in a weaker state and eventually died.
 The RCMP cautioned onlookers against stopping to view the whale, though many locals expressed surprise and curiosity at seeing such a large marine animal inland.

-Wimmer noted an increase in bottlenose dolphin sightings in the region over recent years, describing these occurrences as atypical.
+Wimmer noted an increase in sightings in the region over recent years, describing these occurrences as atypical.
 She emphasized that warming oceans, changing food sources, and the health of marine animals are all interrelated concerns.

-Richard Sears, a marine mammal researcher, suggested that the blue whale may have been seeking food, as these whales primarily feed on krill.
+Richard Sears, a marine mammal researcher, suggested that the blue whale may have been seeking food, as these primarily feed on krill.
 He speculated that the blue whale might have moved on to other areas, given their ability to travel vast distances quickly.

 Despite the challenging conditions for conducting a necropsy on the humpback whale due to the river’s difficult access and muddy terrain, provincial and federal officials are exploring options.